openworm/openworm_docs/intro.rst

 If you have questions about specific things you find, please post them to `the list <https://groups.google.com/forum/?fromgroups#!forum/openworm-discuss>`_.

-More information about the process of making a contribution from here is :ref:`available on another page <community>`
+More information about the process of making a contribution is :ref:`available on our community page <community>`

 While the heart of OpenWorm is computational modeling, we are always looking for people with talents beyond programming to contribute.
 Are you a graphic designer, writer, PR specialist or simply someone with a love of science and expertise